-We’re excited to announce the launch of Callers to Coders, an innovative new tech training pathway that helps career changers and veterans upskill themselves into IT careers.
+We’re excited to announce the launch of Callers to Coders, an innovative new tech training pathway that helps career changers and industry professionals upskill themselves into IT careers.
 This yearlong program teaches call center employees the technical skills they need to get a higher paying tech job.
+This is a restricted coporate training.

 During the workday, participants undergo five AIM Code School modules that build on one another: the fundamentals of hardware & software; Python; data science; front-end web development; and full-stack programming.
 Employees earn their normal wages while in class, and the sponsoring employer pays for the training.